Full description for Bougainvillea 'Marie Blanc' not yet available.

 Put outside my bougainvillea 'marie blanc'

 Well after the last frosts, get out, if you can, your bougainvillea in pot and put it in a sheltered, sunny place!

 Fertilize my bougainvillea 'marie blanc'

-You can bring, if necessary, before and during flowering, a liquid fertilizer for flowering plants to stimulate flowering.
+You can add, if necessary, before and during flowering, a liquid fertilizer to stimulate flowering.

 Take care of my bougainvillea 'marie blanc'

 Indoors, especially if it stays there all year, the bougainvillea needs regular fogging of the foliage with non-calcareous water to sustain the humidity it needs.
 If the leaves turn brown and eventually curl, it is certainly an attack of aphids.
 If the leaves turn yellow rather suddenly, it is certainly an attack of mealybugs: in both cases, a spraying of water added with baking soda and a little soap can get rid of it.